JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ![](https://photos1.blogger.com/blogger/5955/293/1600/unscented-transform-explained.jpg)

 - The linearization-based approach propogates through the non-linearity only the mean and models its neighborhood by a plane.
-- Propagating all samples
+- Propagating all samples is too expensive
+- Methods based on quadrature or cubature rules are a compromise

-A more sophisticated approach is based on moment matching:
+The cubature approach is based on moment matching:
 ```math
 \mu_g = \int g(x) p(x) dx
 ```